Melbourne’s best public and private high schools

 By Manoj Arachige

 Choosing the right high school can have a lasting impact on your child’s academic success and future opportunities.
-In Melbourne, families can choose from a range of high-performing public, private, and selective schools — each offering unique advantages in academics, extracurricular programs, and pathways to tertiary study.
+In Melbourne, families can choose from a range of high-performing public, private, and selective schools, each offering unique advantages in academics, extracurricular programs, and pathways to tertiary study.

 In this guide, we break down the best high schools in Melbourne for 2025, explain how rankings are calculated, and provide insights to help you choose the right option for your child.

-1. How Melbourne High Schools Are Ranked
+How Are Melbourne High Schools Ranked?

 School rankings are generally based on VCE (Victorian Certificate of Education) results, particularly the percentage of study scores above 40.
 Higher percentages typically reflect stronger academic performance.
 Other factors that can influence rankings include: